-Come as you are and experience our contemporary services that incorporate current worship music and a more relaxed style.
-Our contemporary worship team uses guitars, bass, drums, and keyboard instruments to support the vocal ensemble who lead us in worship.
+Experience our contemporary services that incorporate current worship music and a more relaxed style.
+Our contemporary worship team uses guitars, bass, drums, and the synthesizers to support the vocal ensemble who lead us in worship.

 Watch Live Online

 8:30am & 10am

 Between morning services and after the 5pm service, join us in Larson Hall for food and a time for fellowship.
 This is a long-standing tradition at UPC.
 If you still feel new to UPC or you're visiting with us for the first time, it's a great place to meet people!
 There is no meal following the 11:45am service, so come early and join us just before the service.

 Families are always welcome to worship together in the Sanctuary.
 The service can also be viewed on closed-circuit TV in Knox Family Room, just outside the Sanctuary.

 Programs for Children (Canceled for now)

 Age-related classrooms are on the second and third floors of the building.
 If you're new or visiting with us, stop by the Connect table in the foyer (narthex) for more information, and be sure to visit upc.org/kids.

 Get the App

 Catch up on recent sermons and find study guides.
 Use the app to sign up for customized push notifications or set up recurring gifts to UPC.

 Listen on the Radio